1909

 The great novelty of this composition is that it relies exclusively on a memory of impressions of the artist, without recourse of any previous work or to a photograph, thus excluding almost totally the reality of shapes.

-Strandszene is estimated $ 16M, for sale by Christie's in New York on May 6.
-I invite you to play the video shared by the auction house.
+Strandszene was sold for $ 17.2M by Christie's on May 6, 2014.
+Please watch the video shared by the auction house.

 1909 Schloss Kammer am Attersee II by Klimt